 What role did the temple in Jerusalem play in life of Jesus and the early New Testament church?
 How did events as this building, God's house of prayer, affect the course of Paul's ministry?

 Jerusalem's temple, the restoration of which was begun under Herod the Great in 20 B.C. and finished in 65 A.D., is referenced at least 100 times in the New Testament.
 This magnificent building was the backdrop of several major events not only in Christ’s life and ministry but also in the early ministry of his apostles.
-This building dedicated to the worship of the true God also played a pivotal role in the life of Paul.
+The temple, dedicated to the worship of the true God, also played a pivotal role in the life of Paul.

 Jesus' experience and interaction with God's house of prayer begins when he is less than two months old.
 His parents take him to Jerusalem in order to fulfill the purification requirement of Leviticus 12.
 In the temple Mary and Joseph make an offering of two young birds and present their newborn son to God (Luke 2:22 - 35).

 Mary and Joseph, every year, travel from Nazareth to Jerusalem to keep the Passover and visit the temple.
 After observing the Feast, when Jesus is twelve, they leave the city thinking their son is with a group of relatives also leaving.
 Discovering this is not the case, they rush back to the city (Luke 2:41 - 45).
 They find Christ engrossed discussing God's law with teachers at the temple.
 His response reveals that even at a young age he was aware of who his real Father was and had at least a basic understanding of His purpose and calling (Luke 2:46, 48 - 49).